top of page

 🕉 I’ve been to India three times and only got sick once (I named my worm Peter)!
 I also moonlight as a kirtan leader and harmonium player.

-👕Nearly every item of clothing I own is thrifted and sweaters 3 size too big for me are my entire personality.
+👕Nearly every item of clothing I own is thrifted (because fast-fashion is OUT) and sweaters 3 size too big for me are my entire personality.

 🖍 My Dad was my first art inspiration.
 Every time we went to a diner, he’d flip over the paper placemats, pull a pencil from his breast pocket, and we would draw.
 I was in awe of his ability to bring anything to life—little cowboys on horseback, coiled snakes ready to strike.
 I’d cut out his drawings and tape them above my desk, hoping that one day, I’d be even half as good an artist as he was.